Unboxed-Software/solana-course/content/solana-pay.md

 When a wallet receives a Transaction Request URL:

 -   The wallet sends a GET request to the URL to retrieve a label and icon image to display to the user.
--   The wallet then sends a POST request with the public key of the account that will sign the transaction.
+-   The wallet then sends a POST request with the public key of the account.
--   The application responds with a base64-encoded serialized transaction.
+-   The application then builds a transaction and responds with a base64-encoded serialized transaction.
--   The wallet decodes and deserializes the transaction, signs it with the provided account, and submits it to the Solana network.
+-   The wallet decodes and deserializes the transaction, signs it and submits it to the Solana network.

-### Define API responses
+### Define API request and response

-To set up an API for a Solana Pay transaction request, the first step is to define the possible responses of the API endpoint and the request body for the POST request.
+To set up an API for a Solana Pay transaction request, you first need to define the information that will be sent in the request and received in the response.

+Here is an example of how this can be done:

 ```jsx
 type InputData = {